Eadweard Muybridge: 1850–1860: Bookselling in America

-1860–1866: serious accident, recuperation, early patents, and short career as venture capitalist
+1860–1866: Serious accident, recuperation, early patents, and short career as venture capitalist

 In July 1860, Muybridge suffered a head injury in a violent runaway stagecoach crash at the Texas border, which killed the driver and one passenger, and badly injured all other passengers.
 Muybridge was ejected from the vehicle and hit his head on a rock or another hard object.
 He woke up in a hospital bed at Fort Smith, Arkansas, with no recollection of the nine days after he had taken supper at a wayside cabin 150 mi away, not long before the accident.
 He suffered from a bad headache, double vision, deafness, loss of taste and smell, and confusion.
 It was later claimed that his hair turned from black to grey in three days.
 The problems persisted fully for three months and to a lesser extent for a year.

 Arthur P. Shimamura, an experimental psychologist at the University of California, Berkeley, has speculated that Muybridge suffered substantial injuries to the orbitofrontal cortex that probably also extended into the anterior temporal lobes, which may have led to some of the emotional, eccentric behaviour reported by friends in later years, as well as freeing his creativity from conventional social inhibitions.
 Today, there is still little effective treatment for this kind of injury.

 Muybridge was treated at Fort Smith for three weeks before he went to a doctor in New York City.
 He fled the noise of the city and stayed in the countryside.
 He then went back to New York for six weeks and sued the stage company, which earned him a $2,500 compensation.
-Eventually, he felt well enough to travel to England, where he received medical care from Sir William Gull (who was also personal physician to Queen Victoria), and was prescribed abstinence of meat, alcohol, and coffee for over a year.
+Eventually, he felt well enough to travel to England, where he received medical care from Sir William Gull (who would become Physician-in-Ordinary to Queen Victoria), and was prescribed abstinence of meat, alcohol, and coffee for over a year.
 Gull also recommended rest and outdoor activities, and considering a change in profession.